learn-academy-2023-charlie/treasure-hunt-RodCato/README.md

         }

       ```
-- As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+- ✅ As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+     - branch: index
+     - known:
+     - function: creates an alert message with id
+     - pseudo code: input: index of the selected square, {selectedIndex} output: alert message name: handleClick
+     - function call: onClick attribute on the specific square

-- to prevent the function from immediately invoked, use anonymous to allow the function to
+       to prevent the function from being immediately invoked, use anonymous to allow the function to be called after clicking a square onClick={() => {props.handleClick(index)}}

-- As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
+- ✅ As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
+     - branch: emoji
+     - function: replace alert with emoji on {selectedIndex} for the onClick action
+     - input:
+     - pseudo code:
+     - input: index of the selected square, {selectedIndex}
+     - output: onClick replace question mark with emoji name: handleClick
+     - function call: onClick attribute on the specific square updating the value of an element in an array and setting the state of the board to reflect the change.

 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.
 - As a user, I can click on a “Play Again” button that will restart the game.
 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.